BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 Goal is to use one dockerd configuration file with dockerd flags for both Ubuntu 16.04 (systemd) and Ubuntu 14.04 (Upstart) other than /etc/docker/daemon.json.

 Running setup-dockerd.sh will create or change the /etc/systemd/system/docker.service.d/override.conf file (Ubuntu 16.04, systemd) and (or, see comment below) the /etc/default/docker (Ubuntu 14.04, Upstart).
 To change the docker daemon flags, edit the /etc/docker/dockerd-configuration-file and run sudo /etc/docker/setup-dockerd.sh.
-Docker daemon flag changes can be distributed to any Ubuntu cluster by copying /etc/docker/dockerd-configuration-file to each system and running setup-dockerd.sh on each system.
-This has not been tested for other Linux OS's.
+Docker daemon flag changes can be distributed to any Ubuntu cluster by copying /etc/docker/dockerd-configuration-file to each system and running sudo /etc/docker/setup-dockerd.sh on each system.
+JSON files do not not support comments.https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr  This has not been tested for other Linux OS's.

 Comment: May need to add code in setup-dockerd.sh for : if statements for checking which OS of the system is by using the follow command lsb_release -r -s